-How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
+To what extent is sustainable investment in line with the OECD Guidelines for Multinational Enterprises and the UN Guidelines on Business and Human Rights?

 For direct investments, to ensure alignment with the UNGPs and OECD Guidelines, research is conducted by a specialised external provider.
-This research provides an opinion on whether a company is in violation or at risk of violating one or more of the UN Global Compact Principles and the corresponding chapters of the OECD Guidelines and related UN Guidelines.
-Any violation by a company is considered a material harm.
-The financial product's proportion of sustainable investments in direct lines is not invested in such cases.
+This research provides an opinion on whether a company is in violation or at risk of violating one or more of the UN Global Compact Principles and the corresponding chapters of the OECD Guidelines and related UN

-Principal adverse impacts are the significant most negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and anti-bribery matters.
+Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating environmental, social and employee matters, respect for human rights, anticorruption and antibribery.